Table of Contents

 **click to enlarge**

-- Session duration: Your content efforts are important not only to drive traffic to your website but also to keep users engaged for as much time as possible since the longer they stay, the more likely are they to come back.
+- Session duration: Your content efforts are important not only to drive traffic to your website but also to keep users engaged for as much time as possible since the longer they stay, the more likely they are to come back.
 The average session duration will tell you which type of content or pages are keeping users engaged for the most time and which ones are not that interesting so you can optimize accordingly.

 - User by gender: Learning your share of the user's gender is another technique that can help you boost your strategies.
 By knowing what type of audience enjoys your work the most, you can make sure you are providing them with the best experience and knowledge possible.
-You can also drill down into lower levels of data such as the top pages by female and male users and extract deeper conclusions from them.
+You can also drill down into lower levels of data, such as the top pages by female and male users, and extract deeper conclusions from them.

 2. Content Quality Control Dashboard